brianleroux/wtfjs/posts/2010-12-06-convert-to-integer.md

-The following will return an Ingeger with a default of 0 from any String or Number.
+The following will return an Integer with a default of 0 from any String or Number.

 <code>
     function toInt(number) {